GLPI – P1 Install GLPI on Proxmox Full Step-by-Step Guide

 sudo reboot now

-Use a yaml file
+Use a YAML file and apply configuration:

 sudo netplan apply